vickyxiz/Personal-Finance-Managemant/README.md

 5.java.io.FileReader – Used for reading transaction data from a file.
 6.java.io.BufferedReader – Used for efficient reading of data from a file.
 7.java.io.IOException – Handles exceptions related to file operations.

+This is a Java Project for Personal Finace Management By Vignesh V